hoda-sa/Rain-Radar/README.md

 - Add geolocation to automatically detect user's location
 - Include more detailed hourly forecasts
 - Add weather maps
-- Implement dark/light theme toggle
 - Add weather alerts and notifications

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.